deephacks/logbuffers/readme.md

 - Buffers do not loose data if the JVM crash and core dumps.
 - Logs may be lost during power failures or a total OS crash.
-- Buffers can be configured for synchronous writes and survive power failures.
+- Buffers can be configured for synchronous writes and survive power failures at the cost of performance.

 ### Selecting logs